Not able to digest dairy? No worries. My carrot coriander dip is going to make your day, plus I’ve got some tips for dairy-free milk alternatives.

 Quick Tip: Make nut-milk ice cubes and use in place of regular ice cubes for a frothy, cool and extra creamy soup, smoothie or dressing recipe.
 You can also make your own milk alternative by combining 2 Tbsp. of nut butter with 8 oz. purified water, which is a delicious n’ fun way to enjoy a dairy-free milk in your cereal, oatmeal, baked goods and dressings.

 And here’s a recipe I created last week using both hemp and almond milk.
-I whipped this up and enjoyed it all week long atop my salads, poached fish, tofu and even mixed into my Greek yogurt parfaits with gluten-free granola.
+I whipped this carrot coriander dip up and enjoyed it all week long atop my salads, poached fish, tofu and even mixed into my Greek yogurt parfaits with gluten-free granola.

 What’s your favorite milk alternative?

-Be sure to check out two of my latest articles:
+Be sure to check out my latest article:

 ‘April Showers Bring May Flowers’ for Musselman’s Apple Sauce